idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Edit > Spell checker** = Choose a spell checker dictionary.
 Links are also provided to download dictionaries.
 See also [Installing a Spell Checking Dictionary](https://cafetran.freshdesk.com/support/solutions/articles/6000110210-installing-a-spell-checking-dictionary).

+Two of the best places to download CafeTran-compatible spellchecking dictionaries are [FreeOffice](https://www.freeoffice.com/en/download/dictionaries) and [MemoQ](https://hunspell.memoq.com) Hunspell dictionaries.

+Tip: Consider installing spellchecking dictionaries both for your source and target languages.
+Source language dictionaries can be used for catching plurals, declenchions, and other alternative forms of a word in glossary matches.

 **Edit > Edit user’s spelling dictionary** = Edit your custom spelling dictionary.

 **Edit > Show alternative spelling** = Display a list of possible alternate spellings or replacements for the word immediately surrounding or preceding the cursor.